 We’re fully entrenched in the NFL offseason, and now the two-week window where teams are allowed to use the franchise tag has opened.
 Before we look at the Falcons’ use of the franchise tag since its inception in 1993, let’s look at what the tag is.

 Simply put, the franchise tag is a one-year tender which pays players a specific salary for the season in which it is applied.
-The salaries of the top five earners by position are averaged out to determine the one-year salary of the player who got tagged.
+The salaries of the top five earners by position are averaged out to determine the one-year salary (and cap hit) of the player who got tagged.
 If the player in question was among the five highest earners at his position the season before, he gets 120% of his previous year’s salary if tagged (a 20% pay raise).
 If a player gets tagged three years in a row, he earns 144% of his previous year’s salary (a 44% pay raise).

-A brand new contract extension can also rip up the one year franchise tag number.
+A brand new contract extension rips up the one year franchise tag number.
 An example of this happened when the Seattle Seahawks used their franchise tag privileges by applying it to DE Frank Clark in 2020.
 After making $943,938 in the last year of his rookie contract in 2019, Clark would have earned $17,128,000 in 2020 (Spotrac) had he not agreed to a long-term extension later in the offseason, as this was the average salary of the five highest-earning defensive ends in the NFL at the time.

-After applying the tag, the Seahawks traded Clark to the Kansas City Chiefs who promptly signed him to a five year extension worth $104 million, ripping up the $17.1 million tag figure in the process.
+After applying the tag, the Seahawks traded Clark to the Kansas City Chiefs who promptly signed him to a five-year extension worth $104 million, ripping up the $17.1 million tag figure in the process.

 Le’Veon Bell is a famous example of a player and a team coming to an impasse over the tag being applied.
-In the 2018 offseason, he was tagged for the second year in a row and was set to make $14,544,000 as a result of getting a 120% raise from his 2017 tag figure, but he famously held out the entire season without signing the tender.
-He didn’t make any of that money and the Steelers, in theory, could have tagged him for the same figure again the next offseason (though, they opted to instead just let him hit the open market).
+In the 2018 offseason, he was tagged for the second year in a row and was set to make $14,544,000 as a result of getting a 120% raise from his 2017 salary, but he famously held out the entire season without signing the tender.
+He didn’t make any of that money and the Steelers, in theory, could have tagged him for the same salary again the next offseason (though, they opted to instead just let him hit the open market).

 Had Bell reported to the team before Week 10 and played out the second half of the 2018 season, there would have been no ramifications on him other than the missed paychecks from the first nine weeks.
 In that scenario Bell would have made $20,943,360 if tagged by Pittsburgh again the next offseason (144% of his 2018 salary).